arielf/learning-to-learn/README.md

 whose center is at the origin.
 The cartesian coordinate system is named after Descartes.

-This gives us a quick hint at how to solve this particular classification problem perfectly, in a minimalistic way.
+This provides the critical insight on how to solve this particular classification problem perfectly, and in a minimalistic way.

-Again, there's no need for hidden layers, although we could come up with many good solutions by adding inputs and capacity, they wouldn't be perfect, nor minimal (in the model-simplicity sense).
+Again, there's no need for hidden layers, although we could come up with many solutions by adding inputs and capacity, they wouldn't be perfect, nor minimal (in the model-simplicity sense).

-Here's the optimal solution:
+Here's the optimal solution using Descartes circle formula:

 ![Concentric Circle Solution](images/005-concentric-circles.png)

-## Problem #4: Concentric (and interleaved) Spirals
+## Problem #4: Concentric, interleaved Spirals

 Unlike all the previous 3 problems, an optimal solution to the 4th & most difficult classification problem in this set,